Enteee/duckpond.ch/_drafts/broken-one-time-pad-2.md

 # Mitigation

+The cipher is called **ONE**-time pad.
+Which means the pad should only be used once! [^4] The mitigation of all these problems is as simple as not reusing the key stream.

-# Key as a service
+# Key as a service 2

+The key to [my new bitcoint wallet]() can be downloaded by a simple `duckpond.ch 8889`.

 ```python
 #!/usr/bin/env python3